MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 Type: [*@minecraft/server.Vector2*](../../minecraft/server/Vector2.md)

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!WARNING]
+Notes:
-> This property can throw errors when used.
+  - This property can throw errors when used.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **isSprinting**
 `isSprinting: boolean;`